 A block north of the downtown, I spent some time on the only public sand beach along the St. Clair River.
 I wasn’t going to let the weather stop me.
 Before continuing on my journey, I walked around Marine City City Hall which was built in the 1800s and is on the National Register of Historic Places.

 Tip: It was recommended by a local following my road trip to check out Gar’s Lounge for burgers.
 Something to look forward to next time I’m in the area!

-Beyond the campground, folks will find a day use area to the right and a small parking area with riverfront access to the left.
-The half-mile long riverfront side is a great spot to hang out and, surprise, surprise, hopefully catch a freighter or two moving down the St. Clair.
+Beyond the campground, folks will find a day-use area to the right and a small parking area with riverfront access to the left.
+The half-mile-long riverfront side is a great spot to hang out and, surprise, surprise, hopefully, catch a freighter or two moving down the St. Clair River.

 Like the towns before, downtown Algonac offers a lengthy boardwalk to relax and soak in the sights.
-If you are into history or museums, and are visiting on the weekend, make a stop inside the Algonac Clay Historical Museum.
+If you are into history or museums and are visiting on the weekend, make a stop inside the Algonac Clay Historical Museum.

 Ending this adventure, I stopped at the Wildlife Viewing Area at St. John’s Marsh.
 I walked the trails through the marsh and lake plain prairie and had the relaxing feeling of being completed isolated from civilization.

 Take Your Own Trip Along the St. Clair River

 With miles of riverfront, plenty of scenery and so much to do, you can expect to see a lot when road tripping along the St. Clair River.